rmweir/many-workloads/README.md

 2. Deploy a workload in rancher UI with name `abcdefghr0`
 3. Right click the request in the inpsect and select copy as curl
 4. Paste into load_vars.sh on line with paste comment, copy portion between --data-binary and --compressed (exclusive), save
-5. Paste into input file, save
+5. Paste into input file, delete outter-most single quotes, save
 6. Open load_vars.sh, Replace portion between --data-binary and --compressed with `"@input"`, save
 5. Copy contents of enviroment file into "environment" field of input file
 6. run `chmod +x load_vars.sh`